Starting Friday, hospitals in Texas will be required to ask patient's for their citizenship status

 The latest news from around North Texas.

-Critics like the American Civil Liberties Union of Texas say the order has created fear among communities.
+Critics like the American Civil Liberties Union of Texas said the order has created fear among communities.

 “This order should not impact anybody’s access to care — period,” senior staff attorney with the ACLU of Texas David Donatti told Austin NBC affiliate KXAN.
 “Whether you are native-born, a U.S. citizen, an immigrant, whatever your status should be, you should be able to access the healthcare that you need and the facility should not have the ability to block you from receiving that kind of care.
 That is crystal clear as a matter of federal law.”